phidea

-What therapist malpractice actually covers
+What this malpractice actually covers

 1. Professional liability — third-party claims that your professional services caused injury, including: - Boundary violations (sexual misconduct, dual relationships) - Failure-to-diagnose / failure-to-warn (suicidality, homicidality, child / elder abuse reporting) - Breach of confidentiality - Improper records management - Negligent treatment

 2. License-defense coverage — defense against state licensing-board complaints.
 Often the most-frequently-used part of a therapist's malpractice policy.
-Typical limits: $25K-$150K depending on policy.

 3. Deposition / subpoena response — coverage for legal-counsel costs when you're subpoenaed in client-related litigation (custody battles, criminal cases involving clients, divorce proceedings).